ECE 5760: Laboratory 2

 m(d2x2/dt2) - k2(x2) + kmid(x2 − x1) + D2(dx2/dt) = 0

 D's the damping coefficients.
 The outputs are x1 and x2 which will depend on position and velocity initial condtions, as well as the equation constants.

-A matlab code and function provides a reference solution, to which you will compare your solutions.
+A matlab code and function provides a high accuracy reference solution, to which you may compare your solutions (but see also code below).
 The image below is a typical output from the matlab program.

 Note that the matlab code includes cubic force terms for the springs: